 Wound Care Center Partnership with Healogic

-Through a partnership with Healogics, Wilkes Regional Medical Center is able to offer a new and comprehensive center offering specialized wound care and hyperbaric medicine.
+Through a partnership with Healogics, Wake Forest Baptist Health – Wilkes Medical Center is able to offer a new and comprehensive center offering specialized wound care and hyperbaric medicine.
 Healogics is the world’s largest wound care management company with over 300 hospital partners delivering excellent evidence-based care to patients with chronic wounds.
 Healogics has been the leader in wound care for over 20 years, offering the most advanced modalities such as adjunctive hyperbaric oxygen therapy (HBOT).
 Of special importance to our hospital, Healogics Centers traditionally achieve excellent clinical outcomes, including high limb salvage rates, an 88% healing rate within 31 median days-to-heal, and extremely high patient satisfaction.

 FREQUENTLY ASKED QUESTIONS